IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 - On successful verification you should see a welcome greeting message, additionally you will see a question **Do you write code?**, select **Yes** to proceed.

-- All the below steps are changed now

     ![](doc/source/images/twilioWelcome.png)